Forget Celebrities: Find Your Own Greatness

 It's yours for the taking — really.

-After numerous articles on narcissism, I’ve decided to leave phoniness aside and focus on the greatness each of us has within.
-It's not narcissistic to want greatness in your life.
+You've no doubt read articles on narcissism, and you're probably fed up with self important people.
+But, let's leave phoniness aside for a moment and focus within, because it is not narcissistic to pursue greatness in your life.
 Human beings are on this planet for a very short time.
 And, many of us yearn to be important in some specific way.

 So, how's it done, if you’re not rich or famous?